Johnny Depp Makes Surprise Appearance In Full Costume For ‘Fantastic Beasts’ Panel At Comic-Con

 — Entertainment Tonight (@etnow) July 21, 2018

-From all reports, the assorted sundry comic book fans, sci-fi aficionados, and fantasy lovers were ecstatic to see Depp show up at SDCC as the evil Grindelwald, perfectly posed with shocked white hair spiked upwards and wearing a sharp black peacock in a trim cut coinciding with a matching black dress shirt – collar popped drastically – and leather corset or cummerbund.
-While many fans reportedly booed the image of Grindelwald shown during the trailer, as Depp made his physical presence known in person the crowd in attendance veered sharply, showing their support with vocal applause.
+From all reports, the assorted sundry comic book fans, sci-fi aficionados, and fantasy lovers were ecstatic to see Depp show up at SDCC as the evil Grindelwald, perfectly posed with white hair spiked upwards and wearing a sharp black peacock in a trim cut coinciding with a matching black dress shirt – collar popped drastically – and leather corset or cummerbund.
+Although many fans reportedly booed the image of Grindelwald shown during the trailer, as Depp made his physical presence known in person, the crowd in attendance veered sharply, showing their support with vocal applause.

 JK Rowling has previously spoken to the matter of Johnny Depp’s continued employment on the Fantastic Beasts: The Crimes of Grindelwald project, offering her full support to the veteran star of the silver screen and stating that she and her partners in production on the film were more than happy to have him on set.